Relativistic hydrodynamics with phase transition: Introduction

-One of the important guidelines for today's strong interaction research is to probe the near-critical points of the QCD phase diagram \cite{Lovato:2022vgq, Achenbach:2023pba}.
-This is a very challenging regime since so many degrees of freedom have entered the dynamics.
-Fluctuations play an important role near the transition points and the standard RH has to be modified near the critical points \cite{Bluhm:2020mpc, Stephanov:2017ghc}.
-Apart from the dynamical properties, thermodynamics is not very well-known there because the lattice QCD simulations are forbidden due to the sign problem and one has to resort to the effective models \cite{Bzdak:2019pkr, Parotto:2018pwx}.
-Much effort has been focused on this topic so that the BEST (Beam Energy Scan Theory) collaboration is organized at the RHIC laboratory and one of their primary goals is to examine the QCD phase diagram extensively and meticulously \cite{An:2021wof}.
+One of the key guidelines for today's strong interaction research is to explore the vicinity of critical points within the QCD phase diagram \cite{Lovato:2022vgq, Achenbach:2023pba}.
+This is a challenging area due to the multitude of degrees of freedom involved.
+Fluctuations play an important role near the transition points, necessitating modifications to the standard relativistic hydrodynamics (RH) framework \cite{Bluhm:2020mpc, Stephanov:2017ghc}.
+Thermodynamic properties in this region are not well understood, as lattice QCD simulations are hindered by the sign problem, leading to a reliance on effective models \cite{Bzdak:2019pkr, Parotto:2018pwx}.
+The BEST (Beam Energy Scan Theory) collaboration at the RHIC laboratory has been established with the primary goal of thoroughly examining the QCD phase diagram\cite{An:2021wof}.